jupyter-book/mystmd/docs/settings.md

 ## Error Rules

-The `error_rules` list in the project configuration can be used to disable logging rules in the CLI:
+The `error_rules` list in the project configuration can be used to disable or modify logging rules in the CLI:

 ```{code-block} yaml
 :filename: myst.yml